Crepe Myrtle vs Lilac

 Zones 7–9 summersWinner: Crepe Myrtle

-Heat resilience makes crepe myrtle the clear pick here.
+Heat resilience makes Crepe Myrtle the clear pick here.
 It thrives through long, hot summers with only moderate watering once established.
 Bark and late-season blooms keep interest when many shrubs, even cooler-climate azaleas, are finished.

 Heat stress limits lilacs in warm regions.
 In many zone 8 and 9 yards, they develop sparse blooms, mildew-prone foliage, and tired leaves by midsummer.
 Even with careful siting and extra water, they rarely match their cool-climate performance.